ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week1.md

 ## Tuesday 19 July, 2022

-1. [✅] Base on this reading and this video, create an explanation about Interpreted And Compiled Programming Languages in your README.
+1. [x] Base on this reading and this video, create an explanation about Interpreted And Compiled Programming Languages in your README.
   Interpreted and Compiled Programming Languages.

   Overall Explanation: Programs need to be run by general CPU hardwares.